 Taking it a step further, consider that big sales meeting coming up next month, attended by remote sales representatives who rarely or never come to the office but who depend heavily on their computers to stay connected and drive business.
 It wouldn’t take much effort to send a few engineers to staff an on-site service desk (think: Apple Genius Bar) and then invite meeting attendees to drop off their computers to be checked for any issues they may be experiencing.
 While you’re at it, bring along some extra batteries to address a common issue that people often don’t get around to thinking about until it becomes a problem.

 Consider your business stakeholders’ experiences, too.
 Customer experience can also be a good lens for thinking through reporting and communications with your organization’s senior executives, functional leaders, and other stakeholders—as well as activities such as capacity planning, budgeting, and prioritizing projects for the coming year.
 As an example, I’ve never once seen a business leader care about CPU or network utilization – but they do care about how long it takes a loan officer to submit an application.
 When talking about capability planning and systems availability monitoring, a focus on end user experience is much more valuable than on the individual components (which make fast response times possible).

 Focus on what’s in it for me.
 Systems need to be updated to meet business or technology requirements.
 Any deployment should include a communications plan that focuses on “what’s in it for me.”
 Too often deployments talk about improved stability or security and descriptions of new features –how these features are likely to be used by employees are forgotten or buried in the message.
 Always focus first on how this new tool can help the end user – ideally in the first few paragraphs of the communication.

 Food for thought

-West Monroe Partners’ Performance Services run clients’ systems and routine processes with high quality and efficiency.
+West Monroe Partners’ Managed Services run clients’ systems and routine processes with high quality and efficiency.
 For more information, please contact Nate Ulery.